rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 cache coherence among local "blocks" of threads.
 And abstract machines like WASM may not guarantee cache coherence at all without specific precautions.
-On those compilation targets, `Relaxed` loads and stores may either be unavailable, or lead to the generation of multiple machine instructions, which may not be wanted where maximal hardware control or performance is desired.
+On those compilation targets, `Relaxed` loads and stores may either be unavailable, or lead to the generation of machine instructions more complex than native loads and stores, which may not be wanted where maximal hardware control or CPU performance is desired.

 It is only for the sake of providing an alternative to the current `ptr::[read|write]_volatile` mechanism on such platforms that the